GoogleCloudPlatform/k8s-config-connector/scripts/generate-google3-docs/resource-reference/generated/resource-docs/sql/sqlinstance.md

         </td>
         <td>
             <p><code class="apitype">string</code></p>
             <p>{% verbatim %}Specify how SSL connection should be enforced in DB connections.
-This field provides more SSL enforcment options compared to requireSsl.
+This field provides more SSL enforcement options compared to requireSsl.
 To change this field, also set the corresponding value in requireSsl if it has been set.{% endverbatim %}</p>
         </td>
     </tr>
     <tr>